kisstamasj/notes/k8s-basic.md

 spec:
   type: NodePort
   ports:
-    - targetPort: 80 # Port exposed by container
+    - targetPort: 80 # Port exposed by the container
       port: 80 # Port on the service
       nodePort: 30008 # Port to access from outside
   # Matching NodePort service with POD with labels